usbarmory/caam-keyblob/README.md

 SoC, is used.
 The secure operation of the CAAM and SNVS, in production deployments, should always be paired with Secure Boot activation.

-The `caam_keyblob` module, when not in Secure State, issues the following warning at load time:
+The `caam_keyblob` module, when not in Trusted or Secure State, issues the following warning at load time:

 ```
-caam_keyblob: WARNING - not in Secure State, Non-volatile test key in effect
+caam_keyblob: WARNING - not in Trusted or Secure State, Non-volatile test key in effect
 ```

-When Secure State is correctly detected the module issues following message at load time:
+When Trusted or Secure State is correctly detected the module issues a log message at load time:

 ```
-caam_keyblob: Secure State detected
+caam_keyblob: Trusted State detected
 ```

 The following IOCTL is defined for character device `/dev/caam_kb`: